-Takemoto, a visual artist, Associate Professor, Humanities Department Chair and Visual Arts Program Coordinator at University of Hawaiʻi Maui College, has created a collection of stencils that will be handed out to students and community members along with charcoal powder to install hundreds of crow silhouettes along the sidewalks of Market Street, at Kīpuka Square, at the MAPA buildings at the Promenade and Black Box Theater and at fellow SMALL TOWN * BIG ART artist Sean Baba's gallery Fresh Island Art.
+- Michael Takemoto’s “A Murder of ʻAlalā" in which stencils created by the artist are handed out to students and community members along with charcoal powder to install hundreds of crow silhouettes along the sidewalks of Market Street, at Kīpuka Square, at the MAPA buildings at the Promenade and Black Box Theater and at fellow SMALL TOWN * BIG ART artist Sean Baba's gallery Fresh Island Art.
 A pop-up performing arts component will share poetry, story excerpts or other works of the written word that share the many different views of ravens, crows, ʻalalā and more with featured voices from Maui Academy of Performing Arts, Maui Live Poets Society, Maui OnStage, University of Hawaiʻi Maui College and others.